 All in all, Farafra might sound like an unlikely destination when you plan a list of things to do in Egypt, but if you can take out the time, is a must visit place for its beautiful desert landscapes and the peaceful serenity it brings to the visitors.
 Sitting under the open sky in the middle of the desert might just make you come closer to the times when everything in life seemed so simple and every day was a box of joy ready to be unwrapped.

-Explore the best journey planner for your visit to Farafra and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Farafra and create a flawless plan in few simple steps!